 All journalists need to be understood in the context of action demanded in the vitally important vision of the world held by Ta Nehisi Coates.
-I spent some time with Vann R. Newkirk II, Adrienne Green, Adam Harris, Reihan Salam Gillian B White, and Matt Thompson.
+I spent some time with Vann R. Newkirk II, Adrienne Green, Adam Harris, Reihan Salam, Gillian B White, and Matt Thompson.
 I cannot speak to Ta-Nehisis Coates’s experience.
 I can read his books or any essay and fully understand the power of his voice and my hope for his influence.
-Meet him here 2018 and here 2017.
+Meet him here in 2018 and here in 2017.

 Am I Too Impatient?

 The talent is not missing; there are many others.
 The big institutions in a democracy understand how governance weakens without writers’ fearlessness, but they also know they are often helpless in the din of voices.
 Where is the table for them to share a vision?
 They explore uncertainty with the creativity needed to fund that work.
 Where is the table?

 Reinventing journalism in news organizations offers an opportunity to build a list of cooperative persuasion leaders.
 Starting with online publications is the short, natural step.
 However, the leaps needed to create an exchange between investigative journalism and longitudinal analysis of scholars remain.
 Before I get to some examples, let me add a personal story.